One of the biggest problems to create tourism around Lake Toba is the access to its area. There are the old ways to do it:

 Another way to do this is to organize access in a more sustainable way and to make it already part of the travel experience by creating convenient and adventures ways for it.
 Here are some examples:

 - A cable-car that is connecting Silangit Airport down to the five kilometer distant beach of Meat.
+(We developed a draft for a concept for 110 km of Cable Cars around Lake Toba which you can see here)

 - From there a high-speed solar shuttle takes passengers around the lake.
 Noiseless, without creating pollution, and with a speed of more than 50 km per hour.